Wheeler developed many tactics in pressure politics. In fact, many call pressure politics “Wheelerism.”

 Wheeler tended to present his views as the views of the League.
 Even when the League had either no view or a different view.
 He was convinced of the importance of prohibition.
 So he demanded hard work from himself and others.
 Of ignoring holidays, including Christmas and Easter, he expected others to do the same.

 Even his love letters to his fiancee, Ella Belle Candy, had views on prohibition.
-Of course, along with professions of love.
+Of course, along with statements of love.
 They were marriage in 1901.
 Then their house became an extension of his office.
 The couple had three children.
 Yet everything in life, including his family, was second to his prohibition activities.
 Even on their 50th wedding anniversary, Wheeler left his wife alone.
 He did that so he could travel to a debate on prohibition.

 Called for Strong Enforcement